We arrived at another Monday. Before it leaves us, I would like to take a moment to reflect what happened today.

 THAT’S what you turn these in for, an acceptance!
 I dunno how the adcomms figure out who is who but they’re sneaky… good thing you have me here to keep them honest.

-Muwahahaha all I need to do now is post more puppy pics and I’ll be in for sure!
+Muwahahaha all I need to do now is post more puppy pics and I’ll be in

 I've always had such a hard time maintaining a work out regimen while going to school/working.
 I don't like getting up super early, so working out before work/school never happens.
 By the time I'm done with work/school, I'm too exhausted to go.